fbpx

 Itinerary for Divine Mercy Pilgrimage to Poland & Saints Faustina, JPII, Kolbe, Stein

-poland flag pilgrimage tourBoard a transatlantic flight bound for Warsaw, Poland to begin your Divine Mercy Pilgrimage.
+poland flag on the divine mercy pilgrimage to poland tourBoard a flight bound for Warsaw, Poland to begin your Divine Mercy Pilgrimage.
 Dinner is served on board.

 Poland food divine mercy pilgrimage tour catholic journeys

-Your tour director is at the airport to warmly greet you and soon you’re comfortably settled at your hotel.
-Upon arrival, Mass at St. James Church, the church St. Faustina went to when she arrived in Warsaw.
-The rest of the day is to relax.
-This evening enjoys a welcome dinner and a show at a local restaurant.
+Your pilgrimage tour guide is at the airport to warmly greet you, and soon you’ll be comfortably settled at your hotel.
+Upon arrival, attend Mass at St. James Church, the church that St. Faustina belonged to when she came to Warsaw.
+The rest of the day is for relaxing.
+This evening, enjoy a welcome dinner and a show at a local restaurant in Warsaw.

-After breakfast, explore the Old Town, comprised of beautiful maze-like cobblestone streets and picturesque architecture that are symbols of Poland’s successful rebuild following its destruction during World War II.
-See the Market Square which is the center of the city filled with restaurants, cafes, and shops, the Barbican, defense-like structures rebuilt following World War II, and the Warsaw Ghetto monument commemorating the Warsaw Ghetto Uprising of 1943 during World War II.
-Walkthrough Lazienski Park.
-This beautifully landscaped park holds a large bronze statue of the famous Polish composer Frederic Chopin.
-New research demonstrates listening to Chopin’s music produces health benefits and can help keep the doctor away!
-View the magnificently restored Royal Castle which is the official residence of the Polish monarchs.
-Visit and Mass at Visit 3-9 Zytnia Street where Faustina entered the convent.
-Dinner and overnight.
+After breakfast, explore the Old Town of Warsaw, characterized by its beautiful, maze-like cobblestone streets and picturesque architecture that symbolize Poland’s successful reconstruction following its devastation during World War II.
+Visit the Market Square, the city’s heart, bustling with restaurants, cafes, and shops; the Barbican defensive structures rebuilt after World War II; and the Warsaw Ghetto monument, which commemorates the Warsaw Ghetto Uprising of 1943.
+Stroll through Royal Łazienki Park, a beautifully landscaped area featuring a large bronze statue of the renowned Polish composer Frederic Chopin.
+Recent research shows that listening to Chopin’s music can produce health benefits and help keep the doctor away!
+Admire the magnificently restored Royal Castle, the official residence of Polish monarchs.
+Visit the Shrine of Saint Faustina in Warsaw, with Mass available at 3-9 Żytnia Street, where Faustina entered the convent.
+Enjoy dinner and an overnight stay in Warsaw.

-St. Casimir church divine mercy pilgrimage to poland catholic journeys divine mercy shrine in polandAfter breakfast, travel to Czestochowa, with a stop in Swinice Warckie to visit the parish church St. Casimir where St. Faustina was baptized, Helen Kowalska.
-Continue to Niepokalanow, see a Franciscan Monastery founded by St. Maximillian Kolbe and home of the Basilica of the Virgin Mary.
-The next stop is the site of Poland’s greatest pilgrimage shrine, Our Lady of Czestochowa.
-Dinner and overnight
+St. Casimir church divine mercy pilgrimage to poland catholic journeys divine mercy shrine in polandAfter breakfast, we will travel to Czestochowa, stopping in Swinice Warckie to visit the parish church of St. Casimir, where St. Faustina, born Helen Kowalska, was baptized.
+We will attend Mass here.
+Next, we will continue to Niepokalanow to see a Franciscan friary founded by St. Maximilian Kolbe and the Basilica of the Virgin Mary.
+Our next stop will be Poland’s greatest pilgrimage site, Our Lady of Czestochowa.
+We will have dinner and spend the night in Czestochowa.

-This morning you will have Mass and Visit Jasna Gora Monastery with the Black Madonna picture.
-One of the most important places of religious worship in the Christian world, with a tradition of pilgrimages that goes back to the 14th century.
-Our Holy Father has frequently visited Jasna Gorna Monastery, known as the Shrine of the Black Madonna.
-The group will celebrate Mass at the Pauline Monastery and venerate the priceless treasures contained within, including the Miraculous Icon.
-Next travel to Zakopane, with a stop along the way in Wadowice, the birthplace of Karol Wojtyla.
-Visit the house where the Pope, John Paul II, was born.
-It has since been turned into a shrine-like museum.
-You will also visit the church he attended and was baptized as a child.
-Next, continue on to Zakopane, a resort village nestled in the splendor of the Tatras region.
-This afternoon we take a cable car ride to the nearby mountaintop for extraordinary views.
-Dinner and overnight.
+This morning, you will attend Mass and visit the Jasna Góra Monastery, home to the image of the Black Madonna.
+It is one of the most holy places of religious worship in the Christian world, with a pilgrimage tradition dating back to the 14th century.
+Three popes have visited the Jasna Góra Shrine of Our Lady: John Paul II, Benedict XVI, and Francis I. The group will celebrate Mass at the Pauline Monastery and venerate the priceless treasures it holds, including the Miraculous Icon.
+Next, travel to Zakopane, stopping along the way in Wadowice, the birthplace of Karol Wojtyła.
+Visit the house where Pope John Paul II was born, which has since been transformed into a shrine-like museum.
+You will also visit the Basilica of the Presentation of the Blessed Virgin Mary, the church where he was baptized as a child.
+After that, continue to Zakopane, a resort village nestled in the splendor of the Tatras region and a favored retreat for Pope John Paul the Great.
+This afternoon, we will take a cable car ride to the nearby mountaintop for extraordinary views.
+Dinner and overnight will be in Zakopane.

 Day 6 Zakopane - Salt Mines - Krakow

-divine mercy chapel Poland pilgrimage to poland catholic journeys divine mercy shrine in polandAfter breakfast depart for the day excursion to Lagiewniki.
-The capital of the Divine Mercy.
-It was here that originated the message of the Divine Mercy, which Christ Himself wished to pass on to our generation, through the mediation of St. Faustina.
+divine mercy chapel Poland pilgrimage to poland catholic journeys divine mercy shrine in polandAfter breakfast, depart for the day’s excursion to Lagiewniki, the capital of the Divine Mercy.
+It was here that originated the message of the Divine Mercy, which Christ Himself wished to pass on to our generation through the mediation of St. Faustina.
 The Sanctuary houses a grace-working image of Merciful Jesus and the relics of St. Faustina.
-You will also visit the Shrine of Divine Mercy, St. Faustina’s convent chapel, and St. Faustina’s Tomb.
+You will also visit the Basilica Shrine of Divine Mercy, St. Faustina’s convent chapel, and St. Faustina’s Tomb.
+We will also see the new John Paul II Center & Shrine next door.
 Return to Krakow for our farewell dinner.

 Day 9Krakow - Home